dokwork/lualine-ex/ExComponent.md

     -- An icon for the component
     icon = '⅍',

-    -- The function to check is component enabled or not: is_enabled = function(component)
+    -- A function or boolean to check is the component enabled or not: is_enabled = function(component)
         return vim.wo.spell
     end